Skip to content

 Blockchain ExplainedThe Evolution of Crypto

-Crypto has evolved from a decentralized asset held by true believers – the so-called “hodlers” to an accepted form of payment in many industries.
+Crypto has evolved from a decentralized asset held by true believers – the so-called “holders” to an accepted form of payment in many industries.
 As an exchange of value for goods, it is moving closer to the definition of a currency, although it may not truly be there yet.
 Still, the uptake by companies has already happened and is growing daily.

 Evolution of Crypto Graphic